lmcinnes/umap/README.rst

     pip install umap-learn

-If pip is having difficulties pulling the dependencies then we'd suggest installing the dependencies manually using anaconda followed by pulling hdbscan from pip:
+If pip is having difficulties pulling the dependencies then we'd suggest installing the dependencies manually using anaconda followed by pulling umap from pip:

 .. code:: bash